 Report the Incident – Workers’ compensation claims are split into two general categories: indemnity and medical-only.
 An indemnity claim occurs when an employee is injured at work and cannot return until he or she heals.
 A medical only claim means that the injury is less serious and an employee can receive medical treatment and return immediately there after.
 As soon as you suspect an injury at work, promptly report it to your employer and determine which type of injury it is.
 The state of California gives you 30 days to report the incident for maximum benefits.
 A delay in reporting can lead to a delay in benefits, even an outright denial.
 Sometimes symptoms of an injury can take days to manifest, so report your situation as soon as possible.

 File a Claim Report – While most basic steps are the same from company to company, it is important to understand your company’s policies so you can prepare for the unexpected.
 Your employee should provide you with a claim form and ask you to fill out the “employee” section.
 Be as thorough as possible.
 Once the employer submits the claim to the program, you should have an answer within 14 business days.
 Even as a part-time or temporary employee, you’re usually still entitled to file a claim.
-Also make sure to keep track of ALL related information.
+Make sure to keep track of ALL related information.
 Make copies of incident reports, medical reports, and communication between you and your employer, as well as you and any other 3rd party.
 By everything, we mean keep the gas receipts associated with your travel to and from treatment centers.
 You may be able to recoup many of the expenses associated with your injury.